Alerts and notifications

-The status area and alert title are coded to communicate the severity of an alert.
+The status icon, background, and alert title are coded to communicate the severity of an alert.

-Synchronous notifications: Synchronous notifications are returned as a direct response to some user action like clicking the Submit button on a form.
+Synchronous notifications: Returned as a direct response to some user action like clicking the Submit button on a form.

-Asynchronous notifications: Asynchronous notifications are generated by the system in response to some internal event.
+Asynchronous notifications: Generated by the system in response to some internal event.
 They may reflect status of a process, an internal error, or similar system event.

 When to use